jacob-hall25/startup/README.md

 ### Elevator pitch
 Have you ever been asked about your favorite movies or cinematic moments, only to draw a blank?
-Cineview is the ultimate app for movie enthusiasts.
+Cinevaluate is the ultimate app for movie enthusiasts.
 It allows users to rate and review every film they watch, create personalized lists of their all-time favorites, and share their thoughts with friends in real time.
-With features such as liking, commenting, and following friends’ reviews, Cineview is more than just a review platform—it’s a social hub for cinema lovers.
-Whether you're deciding what to watch next or curating your ultimate favorites, Cineview makes the process seamless, social, and fun.
+With features such as liking, commenting, and following friends’ reviews, Cinevaluate is more than just a review platform—it’s a social hub for cinema lovers.
+Whether you're deciding what to watch next or curating your ultimate favorites, Cinevaluate makes the process seamless, social, and fun.

 ### Design